 1. A driver will receive last place points for attempting to compete in nightly events if not disqualified.
 Any car not able to take the green flag, due to mechanical issues, will be scored if they are able to return to the race at RACE SPEED.
 Any cars re-entering and not able to maintain race speed will be BLACK FLAGGED and NOT SCORED.

-2. A driver can compete for points in more than one race division on any given night, with the exception of the Buzz divisions. $25 Entry per extra class.
-Once you move up from the Buzz class to any other class you may not move back.
-If you do, you will not be scored.
-No points, no money.
+2. A driver can compete for points in more than one race division on any given night. $25 Entry per extra class.

 3. In the event of a tie for the season’s point championship, both racers will share the championship with trophies and awards .